eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPI_07<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-In case a Wallet Unit receives a presentation request from an intermediary on behalf of an intermediated Relying Party, it SHALL display the trade names of the intermediary and the intermediary Service to the User when asking for User approval, as described in RPA_07.
+In case a Wallet Unit receives a presentation request from an intermediary on behalf of an intermediated Relying Party, it SHALL NOT display the trade names of the intermediary and the intermediary Service to the User when asking for User approval, as described in RPA_07.

-*Note: a) This is in addition to the trade names of the intermediated Relying Party and its Service, which are required per RPA_06. b) In this case, the trade names of the intermediary and its Service are included in the access certificate presented by the Relying Party Instance, whereas the trade names of the intermediated Relying Party and its Service are included in the extension of the presentation request (see RPRC_19a), and in the registration certificate if available.
-If these names are different from those in the access certificate, the Wallet Unit knows that the presentation request is from an intermediary on behalf of an intermediated Relying Party.*

 </div>
 </div>

 <div class="eudi-hlr" id="RPI_07a" markdown>
-<div class="eudi-hlr__id">RPI_07a<span class="kw-shall">SHALL</span></div>
+<div class="eudi-hlr__id">RPI_07a</div>
 <div class="eudi-hlr__body" markdown>

-In case a Wallet Unit receives a presentation request from an intermediary on behalf of an intermediated Relying Party, and if the User indicated that they want to verify the information registered about this Relying Party (according to RPRC_16), the Wallet Unit SHALL verify that that the contractual relationship between the Relying Party and the intermediary is indeed registered by the responsible Registrar according to RPI_04, see also RPRC_04.
-If this verification fails, the Wallet Unit SHALL notify the User when asking for User consent.

-*Note: The Wallet Unit can either do this by inspecting the registration certificate (if available) or by querying the Registrar.*
+Empty

 </div>
 </div>